About the Delmar T. Oviatt Library

 CSUN students are given $10 (approximately 100 pages) of printing each semester, which is posted to their individual GoPrint accounts.
 Once these funds have been used, students have the option to add money to their GoPrint accounts.

 The Library also provides self-service scanning for CSUN students, faculty and staff.
 A flatbed scanner is located in the Learning Commons next to the Main Floor Core printers.
-Multi-functional scanners with page feed and overhead scanning capabilities, in addition to flatbed, are located in Music and Media (Second Floor, East Wing) and at Reserves, Periodicals and Microform (Fourth Floor, East Wing).
+Multifunctional scanners with page feed and overhead scanning capabilities, in addition to the flatbed scanner, are located in Teacher Curriculum Center/Music &Media (Second Floor, East Wing) and at Reserves, Periodicals and Microform (Fourth Floor, East Wing).
 A photo and film scanner can also be checked out to CSUN students for use in the Creative Media Studio (Learning Commons, West Wing).

 Creative Media Studio (CMS)

 The Creative Media Studio is a dynamic learning environment with an audio recording studio and sophisticated computer hardware and software, which enables students to create multimedia for their course or personal projects.
-The Creative Media Studio also offers workshops for students to become familiar with the studio’s creative space, as well as its hardware and software.
-With eight individual 27-inch iMac computers available via reservation, students can visit the Creative Media Studio to learn how to utilize software programs in creating videos, digital audio recordings, and other multimedia projects.
+The Creative Media Studio offers workshops for students to become familiar with the studio’s creative space, as well as its hardware and software.
+With eight individual 27-inch iMac computers available via reservation, students can visit the Creative Media Studio to learn how to utilize software programs in creating videos, digital audio recordings and other multimedia projects.
 Reservations are required to use the computers and/or book the recording studio.
-The Creative Media Studio Service Desk also has several items available for students to checkout for one week including DSLR cameras, microphones, tripods, and many others.
-The service desk also has items available for students to checkout and use within the department including a scanner, headphones, drawing tablets, MIDI keyboards, and more.
+The Creative Media Studio Service Desk has several items available for students to check out for one week, including DSLR cameras, microphones, tripods and many others.
+The service desk also has items available for students to check out and use within the department, including a scanner, headphones, drawing tablets, MIDI keyboards and more.
+In addition, the Creative Media Studio provides free 3D printing services for CSUN students, and training is available during the Fall and Spring semesters in the CMS.

-This service permits faculty, students and staff to obtain materials from other libraries that are needed for research, but are not available in the Oviatt Library.
+The Interlibrary Loan service permits faculty, students and staff to obtain materials from other libraries that are needed for research, but are not available in the Oviatt Library.
 ILL resources are found within the CSUN Interlibrary Loan “network,” which includes the other 22 CSU campuses, a large number of reciprocal libraries and various document suppliers.
 Items can be ordered by using the online service.
+CSU+ is a resource-sharing system that allows students, faculty and staff to request books from any of the 23 California State University libraries and have them delivered to their home campus within 2-5 days.
+Access to ILL and CSU+ services is available via the OneSearch system.
 The ILL office is located in Oviatt room 109 on the first floor.
 For complete information about the Library’s Interlibrary Loan (ILL) services, see Interlibrary Loan.

-Music and Media supports the music, cinema, and theater curricula at CSUN, and provides instructional media complementing many other campus disciplines.
+Music & Media supports the music, cinema and theatre curricula at CSUN, and it provides instructional media complementing many other campus disciplines.
 The department holds the Library’s collection of music books and scores, plus instructional videos and DVDs, CDs, LPs and audio books.
-Most of the collection is available for checkout and patrons can view or listen to all material in the area’s media carrels or review room.
-In addition, faculty can reserve and transmit media to their classrooms over the University Video Network.
+Most of the collection is available for check out, and patrons can view or listen to all material in the area’s media carrels or review room.
+In addition, faculty can reserve videos to show on the computer equipment in their classrooms and put on reserve for their students to view in the Library.
 The Library also subscribes to many streaming video databases.
-Music and Media (Second Floor, East Wing) provides a welcoming environment for course study and research, or for simply relaxing and personal enjoyment.
+The Teacher Curriculum Center/Music & Media (Second Floor, East Wing) provides a welcoming environment for course study and research, or for simply relaxing and personal enjoyment.

 OneSearch and Library Databases

-OneSearch lets users search by keywords (author, title, subject terms, etc.) for books, periodicals, individual articles, media, archival collections, and almost everything else the Library holds by using one search box, and online content can be accessed directly from search results.
+OneSearch lets users search by keywords (author, title, subject terms, etc.) for books, periodicals, individual articles, media, archival collections and almost everything else the Library holds by using one search box, and online content can be accessed directly from search results.
 OneSearch also acts as the Library’s catalog, indicating what physical and electronic materials are owned by the Library and where physical materials are shelved.
-It also allows requesting of materials held at the other CSU libraries and beyond.
+It also allows requesting of materials held at the other CSU libraries and beyond via CSU+ and Interlibrary Loan.

 Reading and Study Areas

-In addition to the general reading and study areas available on all floors, the Library also offers private study areas.
-Group and individual study rooms are located on all floors.
-Rules for their use and group size are posted in the rooms and are on the Library’s website at Study Rooms and Lockers.
-Most study rooms have to be reserved by using the Library’s online reservation system.
-Faculty and graduate student study rooms (Lower Floor, West Wing) and are accessible from the main floor.
-Inquire at the Guest Services Desk about availability.
+In addition to the open reading and study areas available on all floors, which have variable noise policies, the Library also offers private individual and group study rooms on all floors. which can be reserved online.
+Faculty and graduate student study rooms are located on the Garden level via the West Wing staircase and elevator; inquire at the Guest Services Desk about availability.
 In addition, the Gohstand Reading Room (Second Floor, West Wing) provides quiet space specifically designated for leisure reading.

 Reserve materials are located primarily in RPM (Fourth Floor, East Wing).
-Music course reserves and multimedia reserves are located in Music and Media (Second Floor, East Wing) and children’s literature reserves and education course reserves are located in the Teacher Curriculum Center (TCC), (Lower Level, Room 26).
+Music course reserves and multimedia reserves, children’s literature and on-reserve K-12 curriculum materials are located in the Teacher Curriculum Center/Music & Media (Second Floor, East Wing).
 Reserve materials are listed by course number and instructor’s last name, and they can be searched by visiting Course Reserves.
-Electronic course material may be accessed through an instructor’s LMS page (Canvas or Moodle.)
+Electronic course material may be accessed through an instructor’s Canvas page.
 Linked articles in the CSUN electronic databases may be found in the reading list for each course in the course reserves search page.

 Older issues of periodicals (magazines and journals) received in print are bound into volumes and can be retrieved from the ASRS storage system, usually within 10 minutes.
 Use OneSearch to request stored volumes, which will be delivered to the RPM service desk.
 Almost all microform titles are stored in the ASRS.
 Ask for assistance at the RPM service desk.